When it comes to deciding what is driving

 What is most important is that there is consistency between the ER diagram and the

 functional dependencies you identify in your relations.
-It makes no difference whether you design by looking for 1) functional dependencies or 2) entities.
+It makes no difference whether you design by looking for 1) functional dependencies during normalization or 2) entities during the data modeling process.

-database life cycle) in which you create an initial design, check it, modify it, and check it again.
-You can look at either functional dependencies and/or entities at any stage in the process, checking one against the other for consistency
+database life cycle) when you create an initial design, check it, modify it, and check it again.
+You can look at either functional dependencies and/or entities at any stage in the process, checking one against the other for consistency.
+Are the functional dependencies identified during normalization the same as the entities created during the data modeling process?

 A table T in a database schema with Functional Dependency set F is said to be in second normal form (2NF) under the following condition: